Aethdae/no-more-resources/README.md

 # Example
-Plugin to remove any resource that the player interacts with, leaving only useless empty nodes in its place.
+Plugin to keep track of any rocks and trees that the player gets, leaving them permanently marked.